 Before playing professional tennis, he became the Swiss Junior Tennis champion at the age of 14.
 Two years after, on July 1996, he became the ITF World Junior Tennis champion.
 He then turned professional in 1998.

-In his personal life, he and his wife, Mirka, is now enjoying the company of their twin girls, Myla Rose and Charlene Riva, whom they welcomed on July 23, 2009.
+In his personal life, he and his wife, Mirka, is now enjoying the company of their two sets of identical twins, Myla Rose and Charlene Riva, identical twin girls born in 2009, and Leo and Lennart, identical twin boys born in 2014.